hyperledger-archives/sawtooth-core/docs/source/architecture/events_and_transactions_receipts.rst

       }
       Status status = 1;
       repeated TransactionReceipt receipts = 2;

+To request a transaction receipt from the REST API, pass the transaction ID in the form ``http://rest-api:8008/receipts/?id=TRANSACTION-ID`` where ``TRANSACTION-ID`` is your 128-character transaction ID.
+Use ``localhost:8008`` if the Validator is running on Ubuntu instead of Docker.

 ..
 Licensed under Creative Commons Attribution 4.0 International License
 .. https://creativecommons.org/licenses/by/4.0/